groots-software-technologies/gmetrics-agent-setup/v5/README.md

-# Gmetrics Agent Installation in single command
+# Gmetrics Agent Installation on remote server using single command

 ## Summary
 By using this agent installation script, you will be able to install the gmetrics-agent on remote host with single command.
 Through this agent perf data will sync with gmetrics-core